OrderOfThePorcupine/ProjectPorcupine/CONTRIBUTING.md

 * [Project Porcupine Playlist](https://www.youtube.com/playlist?list=PLbghT7MmckI4_VM5q3va043FgAwRim6yX)

 ## Kaplan Board?
 (Projects)
+You can find it [here](https://github.com/OrderOfThePorcupine/ProjectPorcupine/projects/1).
 Due to weird restrictions that github puts on projects only gate keepers can update them (personally I'm all for a system that is request based so we just have to approve changes but doubt github would ever implement that).
-Regardless me and Koosemose will update it (along with any other gatekeepers) as time goes on, whenever you open a PR I will move the note into the `In Progress` column, you can also @ping me on either the PR or on Discord, I'm somewhat regular in checking emails and github, and try to give me/koosemose atleast 12 hrs cause of sleep and other commitments before pinging us to death :P.
+Regardless me and Koosemose will update it (along with any other gatekeepers) as time goes on, whenever you open a PR I will move the note into the `In Progress` column, you can also @ping me on either the PR or on Discord, I'm somewhat regular in checking emails and github, and try to give me/koosemose atleast 12 hrs cause of sleep and other commitments before pinging us to death.

 ## Style Guidelines